adobe/reactor-developer-docs/api/reference/1.0/app_surfaces/list.md

 {% labels %}

 Retrieve the App Surfaces owned by the specified Company.
-Icons can be included with a query parameter `?include=icon`

 {% scenario app_surfaces.index %}